nesciens/levitation/README.md

 - Use command line options instead of hard-coded magic behavior.
 Thanks to stettberger for adding this.
 - Use a locally timezoned timestamp for the commit date instead of an UTC one.

-### Things that are still missing

 - Allow IPv6 addresses as IP edit usernames.
-(Although afaics MediaWiki itself cannot handle IPv6 addresses, so we got some time.)

 ### Things that are strange